 Those kits are not about what’s supposed to be created with the gazillion bricks.
 If your kid is just starting out with Lego play, chances are your kid wants those tiny mini figures featured in the bottom right corner of that very big box.

 Though themed kits are expensive, Lego still offers many other products that are much more versatile, more reasonably priced, and great gift ideas for even that kid who already has every Lego product ever made.
-Here’s a list of 10 Lego gifts every kid will love.
+Here’s a list of 10 Lego gifts for kids.

 Though the most common color is green, Lego baseplates now come in several colors and sizes.
 They’re the perfect starting point to create scenes, buildings, displays, and anything else your child may want to create.